 With Al and mobile Apps, it would be possible to make learning learner-centric and provide an overhaul to the existing generic instructional structures.
 It would be possible to make learning customized in the future.

-Al and Interactive Learning Apps: What’s the Future of This Combo?
+Al and Interactive Learning Apps: What’s the Future of This Combo in 2019?